NodeSecure/cli/FLAGS.md

 This flag mean that we have not detected any licenses in the npm Tarball (or something went wrong in the detection) For detecting licenses we are reading the **package.json** and searching for local files that contain the word "license".

 For more information on how license must be described in the package.json, please check the [npm documentation](https://docs.npmjs.com/files/package.json#license).

-> ⚠️ we are working to stabilize this flag !

 </details>